Transfer Credits

 Transferring Credits as a Current UConn Student

-Use the Transfer Course Equivalencies list on the Transfer Admissions website.
-If the list does not have the course you are looking for, use the Prior Course Approval Form (see below).
-Please note if you are looking to take either a Direct Equivalent or Generic Credit course (see differences between types of credit under Transfer Credit Information).
+- Please note if you are looking to take either a Direct Equivalent or Generic Credit course (see differences between types of credit under Transfer Credit Information)

-Use the Prior Course Approval Form on Student Admin.
-Please note if you are looking to take either a Direct Equivalent or Generic Credit course.
+- Please note if you are looking to take either a Direct Equivalent or Generic Credit course

 Transfer Credit Restrictions